sodadata/data-council-workshop/README.md

 2. Open `configuration/configuration.yml` in your favorite text editor

 3. Create the API key.
-In your Soda Cloud account, navigate to your avatar > Profile > API Keys, then click the plus icon to generate new API keys.
+In your Soda Cloud account, navigate to your avatar > Profile and choose the API Keys tab, then click the plus icon to generate new API keys.

 ![Create API key](images/soda_cloud_create_api_key.png)